JoaoGouveia24/Labs/TryHackMe/RootMe.md

-we can change the extension to bypass that... lets change it to .php5
+We can change the extension to bypass that... lets change it to .php5

-it worked
+It worked!!!